 This dashboard presents six different metrics that analyze part 1 crimes which are divided into two categories: violent crimes (aggravated assault, criminal homicide, rape, and robbery) and property crimes (residential and commercial burglaries, theft, and motor vehicle theft).

-By making this data publicly available, our community gains access to the same information the Gilbert Police Department uses to address crime trends in Gilbert, adjust its resource allocation, department budgeting, and planning for the future needs of the community.
+By making this data publicly available, our community gains access to the same information the Gilbert Police Department uses to address crime trends in Gilbert, adjust its resource allocation, and budget, and plan for the future needs of the community.

 The dashboard measures the following six categories: